KRTirtho/schoolacious/CONTRIBUTION.md

 ### Your First Code Contribution

-Unsure where to begin contributing to VESchool?
+Unsure where to begin contributing to Schoolacious?
 You can start by looking through these `beginner` and `help-wanted` issues:

 -   [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 -   [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.